higorcoliveira/reddit-clone/readme.md

 # Reddit Clone

-A simple system of posts and comments made with react and node
+A simple system of posts and comments made with react and node.

 # Database Configuration